Yelena Hahn: Early life and family

 Yelena Andreyevna Fadeyeva was born on to a noble family in Rzhishchev (now Rzhyshchiv, Ukraine).
-Her parents were Andrei Fadeyev, privy councilor and governor of Saratov, and Princess Yelena Pavlovna Dolgorukaya, a member of the princely House of Dolgorukov.
-Which was an important aristocratic family in Russia at the time.
+Her parents were Andrei Fadeyev, privy councilor and governor of Saratov, and Yelena Pavlovna Dolgorukaya, member of the Dolgorukov princely family.
 Her mother was also a noted writer who had many publications under her belt in botany.
 Also among her relatives were the poet Evdokiya Rostopchina and Yekaterina Sushkova, a friend of Mikhail Lermontov, with whom Yelena was also personally acquainted.
 She was also related to the famous poets Ivan Dolgorukov and Fyodor Tyutchev.

 At the age of sixteen, she married Captain Peter Hahn von Rottenstern (1798–1873), a military man almost twice her age, descended from the von Hahn family, which belonged to an old Baltic-German nobility.
 She and her husband were often living in provincial towns.
 Her marriage has been seen by commentators as ‘unsatisfactory’ as her husband was ‘unimaginative’.
 They had three children, including future writers Helena Blavatsky (born 1831) and Vera Zhelikhovskaya (born 1835).
 She died of tuberculosis on 6 June 1842, aged 28, in Odessa.